Should I Choose a Career in FP&A? Consider These Skills and Traits

 3) Creativity

-One major benefit, and perhaps the most compelling for some, of a career in FP&A, is that ability to be creative.
-It’s a bit contradictory, because so much work in accounting is rule or principle-based.
+One major benefit, and perhaps the most compelling for some, of a career in FP&A, is the ability to be creative.
+It’s a bit contradictory because so much work in accounting is rule or principle-based.
 However, when compared with accounting, FP&A allows for the application of more practical ideas.
 Each day holds its own intellectual challenge, everything from building models, to forecasting the unknown, to enrolling the company in digital and technological transformation and more.

-Some of us in finance sometimes joke light-heartedly with our accounting counterparts about the rigidity and sometimes humdrum nature of accounting work -- in part because FP&A offers variety, imagination, risk management, and a constant opportunity to bend the rules.
+Some of us in finance sometimes joke light-heartedly with our accounting counterparts about the rigidity and sometimes humdrum nature of accounting work — in part because FP&A offers variety, imagination, risk management, and a constant opportunity to bend the rules.
 Even though we tease, don’t overlook the importance of understanding accounting.
 It’s foundational to almost everything we do.

 3 resources for learning more about FP&A